 To win this prestigious award has left me speechless!
 For my achievements to be recognised by the Chartered Management Institute via this award re-confirms the effort was absolutely worth it and the outcomes are a testament to the power of enabling others.

 I feel honoured and proud to be receiving an honourable mention.
 Being the highest status that can be achieved in the management profession demonstrates a real commitment to wanting to be the best leader I can be, regardless of what role I am in.

 Chief Executive, The Children's Trust

-We would like to congratulate all of our shortlisted entries this year, the standard was exceptional and it is great to see such a commitment to management as a profession.
+We would like to congratulate all of our 2020 shortlisted entries, the standard was exceptional and it is great to see such a commitment to management as a profession.

 It’s amazing to be shortlisted!
 It’s as good as winning the award for me.
 I set myself high standards, and my Chartered status underpins that.
 It sets a benchmark and gives reassurance to clients or employers that I can deliver what I say I can.Debbie Carless CMgr MCMI - Helpdesk and FM Systems Manager, Solent University

 I am extremely pleased to be recognised.
 It’s a great honour to have been shortlisted and a good opportunity to showcase my skills.
 It's a great way of demonstrating your capability and being recognised for your skills and experience.Sarah Gardner CMgr FCMI - Projects and Improvements Manager, Coalo

 I am thrilled and honoured to have been named as a finalist for the Chartered Manager of the Year award.
 It rates very highly in my list of career achievements.
 I believe it’s important as a senior manager to demonstrate formal qualifications in addition to on-the-job experience.Jennifer Taylor CMgr MCMI - Apprenticeship and Student Programme Leader, IBM